 In this tutorial, I present a fictional SPI chip that we will use for the sake of example.
 This chip has two LED’s and controls them over SPI.
 It will help us to understand SPI with a real worked example.
 Following on we will build a real world circuit, using the SPI library, to see how easy it is to use SPI on Arduino.
 Serial Peripheral Interface (SPI) Introduction Serial communication allows less pins to be used to communicate information between two chips or boards, and also removes a whole class of timing issues that are associated with parallel communication.

 In this article, I present an example showing how to connect an Arduino device to your PC using USB serial and Java.
 USB serial is available on nearly all Arduino based boards.
-Further, there are serial interface Java libraries such as Neuron Robotics serial library that is available via maven and hosted on git hub.
+Further, there are serial interface Java libraries that can connect to an Arduino.
 If you are unfamiliar with data communications in general, take a look a the introduction to data communications article; although it does not cover serial communication, it is still a good starting point for the unfamiliar.

 Using sockets for client / server development Following on from Using sockets for a character based stream we now introduce the idea of messaging.
 When we need to send commands between two systems (often referred to as client and server) we normally use message based communication, this was briefly discussed in the data communications introduction.
 For this example we will use Java, it’s freely available and there are many good IDEs.